ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 That should solve all the outstanding issues with the move to a separate `ComponentResource` type.
 Unfortunately the __KeyVaultName__ app setting, and the connection string are now missing as they were removed.
 The solution to this is to add them back in some way that doesn't cause circular dependencies.
 Luckily, Pulumi is using TypeScript, so we can just add a couple of functions on the `WebAppWithApplicationInsights` that allows us to set these values when we have them.

-Start by breaking out the the connection strings and app settings into private members in the class
+Start by breaking out the connection strings and app settings into private members in the class

 ```typescript
 export class WebAppWithApplicationInsights extends pulumi.ComponentResource {